 Once Reeds Lake Boulevard meets Hall Street, you’ll experience the steepest incline of the trail.
 It’s a pretty daunting hill, and there’s no shame in walking.
 Once you’re at the top, catch your breath and rehydrate before heading straight up Hall Street.

-Follow Lake Drive until it reaches Lakeside Drive, and then take a right at East Grand Rapids Middle School where you’ll pass the Canepa Tennis Center and local fire station.
+Follow Lake Drive until it reaches Lakeside Drive, and then take a right at East Grand Rapids where you’ll pass the Middle School tennis courts and the local fire station.
 Shortly after, you’ll return to John Collins Park.

 After getting a good workout in, head to East Grand Rapids’ Gaslight Village neighborhood for a coffee at the local Starbucks, ice cream at Jersey Junction, or snack at one of the many nearby restaurants.